-Care and communication between health professionals and patients affected by severe or chronic illness in community settings: a qualitative study of care at the end of life.
+Care and communication between health professionals and patients affected by severe or chronic illness in community care settings: a qualitative study of care at the end of life.

-Health Services Delivery and Research, 3
+Health Services and Delivery Research, 3

 Background: Advance care planning (ACP) enables patients to consider, discuss and, if they wish, document their wishes and preferences for future care, including decisions to refuse treatment, in the event that they lose capacity to make decisions for themselves.
 ACP is a key component of UK health policy to improve the experience of death and dying for patients and their families.
 There is limited evidence about how patients and health professionals understand ACP, or when and how this is initiated.
 It is evident that many people find discussion of and planning for end of life care difficult, and tend to avoid the topic.